Fairchild Republic A-10 Thunderbolt II: HOG UP and wing replacement program

-In 2005, a business case was developed with three options to extend the life of the fleet.
+In 2005, a business case was produced with three options to extend the fleet's life.
 The first two options involved expanding the service life extension program (SLEP) at a cost of $4.6 billion and $3.16 billion, respectively.
-The third option, worth $1.72 billion, was to build 242 new wings and avoid the cost of expanding the SLEP.
+The third option, worth $1.72 billion, was to build 242 new wings and avoid the need to expand the SLEP.
 In 2006, option 3 was chosen and Boeing won the contract.
 The base contract is for 117 wings with options for 125 additional wings.
-In 2013, the Air Force exercised a portion of the option to add 56 wings, putting 173 wings on order with options remaining for 69 additional wings.
+In 2013, the USAF exercised a portion of the option to add 56 wings, putting 173 wings on order with options remaining for 69 additional wings.
 In November 2011, two A-10s flew with the new wings fitted.
 The new wings improved mission readiness, decreased maintenance costs, and allowed the A-10 to be operated up to 2035 if necessary.
-The re-winging effort was organized under the Thick-skin Urgent Spares Kitting (TUSK) Program.
+Re-winging work was organized under the Thick-skin Urgent Spares Kitting (TUSK) Program.

-In 2014, as part of plans to retire the A-10, the USAF considered halting the wing replacement program to save an additional $500 million; however, by May 2015 the re-winging program was too far into the contract to be financially efficient to cancel.
-Boeing stated in February 2016 that the A-10 fleet with the new TUSK wings could operate to 2040.
+In 2014, as part of plans to retire the A-10, the USAF considered halting the wing replacement program to save an additional $500 million; however, by May 2015 the re-winging program was too advanced to be financially efficient to cancel.
+Boeing stated in February 2016 that the A-10 could operate to 2040 with the new TUSK wings.